Agent X (Marvel Comics): Publication history

 Towards the end, two of these fill-ins were published to small fanfare: those by noted author Evan Dorkin and the acclaimed art team of Juan Bobillo and Marcelo Sosa.
 Soon after, Agent X was canceled with issue #12.
 However, shortly after this announcement, Marvel decided to launch a Cable & Deadpool book as a change in direction, which ended up being a much more successful consolidation of the two characters into one title.
 This allowed Simone and UDON to complete their initial vision as part of a three-issue arc tying up the loose ends and restoring Deadpool for use in the new book, which was published after a month's hiatus as Agent X #13-15.

 Agent X also appeared in Cable & Deadpool #11-12.
-He would make another appearance in #38-39, where he was captured on a mission against HYDRA, who were able to give him arthritis using new technology, then morbid obesity so he wouldn't notice the arthritis.
-He was subsequently rescued by Deadpool, who was hired by Sandi and Outlaw.
+He would make another appearance in #38-39, where he was captured on a mission against Hydra, who gave him arthritis using new technology, then morbid obesity so he wouldn't notice the arthritis.
+He was rescued by Deadpool, who was hired by Sandi and Outlaw.
 After being rescued, Agent X decided to allow Deadpool to run Agency X until he was cured of his disabilities.

-In the 'Dear Deadpool' section of #37, the writers jokingly hinted that Agent X may receive a new ongoing series sometime in the future.
+In the "Dear Deadpool" section of #37, the writers jokingly hinted that Agent X may receive a new series sometime.